Homeomorphism theorem for sums of translates on the real axis: Introduction

 As we mentioned above, the following homeomorphism theorem was proven by Farkas, Nagy and R\'{e}v\'{e}sz \cite[Th.~7.1]{FNR}. \begin{NotOurTheorem} Let $a < b,$ the kernel functions $\segmK_1,\ldots,\segmK_n: (a-b,0) \cup (0,b-a) \to \RR$ be singular, strictly concave, and $\segmJ: [a,b] \to \uRR$ be an $n$-field function.
 Assume that

 and

 Then the difference function

 is a homeomorphism between $\segmReg$ and $\RR^n$.
-Moreover, $\segmDif$ is locally bi-Lipschitz. \end{NotOurTheorem} \begin{Rem} The authors proved the homeomorphism theorem for $a=0, \ b=1.$ We formulate this theorem for an arbitrary segment for convenience for our later application.
+Moreover, $\segmDif$ is locally bi-Lipschitz. \end{NotOurTheorem} \begin{Rem} The authors proved the homeomorphism theorem for $a=0, \ b=1.$ For convenience of further application, we formulate this theorem for an arbitrary segment.
 The theorem on $[0,1]$ can be trivially extended to $[a,b]$ by applying the linear transformation

 that maps the segment $[a,b]$ onto $[0,1]$.
-Let us show this.
+Let us show that the homeomorphism theorem proven on $[0,1]$ implies Theorem~\ref{theorem:FNR}.